Calvinfr96/data-structures-and-algorithms/Data_Structures/binary_heaps.md

 - The insert method for a Binary Heap should accept a value, push the value into the end of the values array, then swap it with its parent node (if necessary) until it is in the correct position.
 - To swap the parent and child nodes, you first need the indices of the parent and child.
 To start, the index of the child is [length – 1] because it’s at the end of the array.
 The index of the parent will always be the floor of (x – 1) / 2 where x is the child index.
 - While the child element is greater than the parent element, swap them and update the child element.
+## Removing Nodes
+- In Max Binary Heaps, the root is typically removed while other nodes are left alone.
+When the root is removed, the new root needs to be found and placed in the correct position.
+- The remove method should remove the current head of the Binary Heap and return it at the end.
+This should be done by swapping the first and last elements of the array, then popping the last value off the array.
+- After removing the head, it should restructure the heap, if necessary, so that it is a correct Binary Heap.
+- The heap is restructured by taking the current head and “sinking it down” to its correct position by:
+    - Comparing the head to its children.
+    - Swapping the head with the child of greater value.
+    - Updating the index of the head with the swapped child.
+    - Repeating this process until there are no children or the head is greater than both children.